scottmlikens/prometheus/README.md

 Debian based Linux Distribution using Systemd such as:
   - Ubuntu `16.04`
   - Ubuntu `18.04`
+  - Ubuntu `14.04` is supported for the node exporter only.

 It is not tested on other environments but it may work.